 hu tieu my tho

-When you think spring and summer, you probably don’t think noodle soup, but I hope I can your mind with this recipe for Hu Tieu My Tho!
-In Vietnam, it is ALWAYS hot.
-I went to Vietnam in December, and I was dripping with sweat.
-Even in this hot climate, people love their soups.
-Similar to banh canh cua, hu tieu is not as well known as other Vietnamese noodle soups, but I would argue it’s just as yummy.
+When you think spring and summer, you probably don’t think noodle soup, but in Vietnamese culture, we eat it all year round.
+The one noodle soup I love having in warmer months is Hu Tieu My Tho!
+Similar to banh canh cua and mi quang, hu tieu is not as well known as other Vietnamese noodle soups, but I would argue it’s just as yummy.
 This particular noodle soup is also perfect for hot weather because it has a light broth.
-The version I made is filled with only seafood, but I added notes below in case you wanted to include pork as well.
+The version I made is filled with only seafood, but I added notes below in case you wanted to include meat as well.

 hu tieu my tho